 You can either ask your dealer to pair it into your alarm system, or you can do it yourself.

-Read about pairing additional detectors in the User guide, which can be found here under Support.
+Read about pairing additional detectors in the User manual, which can be found here under Support.

-If you've forgotten your username and password: Click "My Account" in the upper right corner, then select "Forgot your Password?"
+If you have forgotten your username and password: Click on "My Page" in the top right corner of the Avara homepage, then select "Forgot your password?".
+Enter your username, which is the email address registered for your user.

-If you have purchased Avara Basic Plus, Avara Lite, Avara Moist or Avara Premium, you need an account for our portal.
-To create an account, register as a new user under My Account at www.avara.no and register the serial number of the modem in the alarm package.
+If you have purchased an Avara alarm with a subscription, you need an account for our portal (all alarms except Avara Basic).
+To create an account, register as a new user under My Page at www.avara.no and register the serial number of the modem in the alarm package.
 Follow the instructions on the screen.

 If your alarm was installed by a dealer, the dealer may have created an account for you.
 In that case, select "Forgot password" and enter your email address that you gave to the dealer.
 Follow the instructions on the screen.